ki321g/HDCS2023_Programming_Week-1_Lab-1b/README.md

 When you run your code, the black circle should overlap the white circle when you drag your mouse from (0,0) diagnolally down to (100,100).
 When you move your mouse horizontally, the black circle show grow/shrink in size.
 It remains the same size when the mouse is dragged vertically.
 Note that the white circle's behaviour hasn't changed.

+# Challenges
+For each exercise listed below, open a new sketchbook.

+You may need to visit the [Processing website](https://processing.org/reference/) for additional information.

+## Challenge 1 (animated drawing with no cursor)
+Do some research to figure out how to turn the mouse pointer (cursor) off.

+Implement this functionality in any one of the exercises from the previous step.

+## Challenge 2 (animated drawing with a different cursor)
+Do some research to figure out how to turn the mouse pointer (cursor) into a hand.

+Implement this functionality in any one of the exercises from the previous step.

+## Challenge 3 (animated drawing using a drag effect)
+Do some research into the Processing variables: pmousex and pmousey.

+Write a Processing sketch that uses these variables.